FlightControl-User/x16-flash/README.md

 Each ROM is addressing wise 512K separated from each other, and can be flashed with its own ROM[N].BIN file(s), where N must be a number between 1 and 7!
 For example, ROM1.BIN will flash ROM#1 on the cardridge.
 ROM5.BIN will flash ROM#5.
 ROM devices are to be placed and counted, from left to right!

-To ensure that no harmful program can damage your ROMs, dip-switches are to be placed on the cardridge jumpers J1 and J2.
+To ensure that no harmful program can damage your ROMs, jumper pins J1 and J2 on the cardridge are to be remained open.
+However, in order to flash the ROMs, close the relevant jumper pins.

-Place a dip-switch over J1 (at the left side of the board) to remove the write-protection for ROM#1 till ROM#6.
+Close the J1 jumper pins (at the left side of the board) to remove the write-protection for ROM#1 till ROM#6.

 ![ROM-DIP-J1](https://user-images.githubusercontent.com/13690775/225111120-56eeaca5-69a6-4812-a854-5cfc1246045a.jpg)

-Place a dip-switch over J2 (at the right side of the board) to remove the write-protection for ROM#7.
+Close the J2 jumper pins (at the right side of the board) to remove the write-protection for ROM#7.

 ![ROM-DIP-J2](https://user-images.githubusercontent.com/13690775/225111150-c441812c-5331-46b1-805f-f769064507f7.jpg)

-Once you have the dip-switches properly placed, the ROMs will be detected by the flashing program.
-If there are no dip-switches placed, the ROMs won't be recognized by the flashing program and your ROM[n].BIN file(s) will not be flashed!
+Once you have the J1 and/or J2 jumper pins properly closed, the ROMs will be detected by the flashing program.
+If the jumper pins are open, the ROMs won't be recognized by the flashing program and your ROM[n].BIN file(s) will not be flashed!

 ## 3. Flashing the ROMs

 Once you've copied the FLASH-CX16.PRG and the relevant ROM[N].BIN files onto the SDcard, you are ready for ROM flashing!

-Place the SDcard in the foreseen VERA slot, and verify that all dip-switches are placed properly.
+Place the SDcard in the foreseen VERA slot, and verify that all indicated jumper pins are closed properly.

 Boot/Start your Commander X16 computer.